 Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a firearm onto school property, shall be subject to suspension from school for at least five days.
 If the proposed penalty is the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
-If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parents will be given the same notice and opportunity for a lease the minimum five-day suspension.
+If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the superintendent may consider the same factors considered in modifying a one-year suspension for possessing a firearm.